ExaScience/elprep/README.md

 ## Compatibility

-The output of elPrep is compatible (as input) with:

-* gatk 3.1-1, 3.7, 3.8, 4.0.8.1
-* gatk 2.7.2
-* gatk 1.6
-* samtools-1.0, samtools-1.1, samtools-1.2, samtools-1.5
-* samtools-0.1.19
-* picard-tools-2.9.2
-* picard-tools-1.113

-elPrep may be compatible with other versions of these tools as well, but this has not been tested.

 elPrep has been developed for Linux and has not been tested for other operating systems.
 We have tested elPrep with the following Linux distributions:

 * Ubuntu 14.04.5 LTS
 * Manjaro Linux